1. Administration#

 command lines are then displayed.

-An OpenAPI v3 (formerly “Swagger”) schema
+You can download an OpenAPI v3 (formerly “Swagger”) schema

-can be downloaded from https://FQDN/ucsschool-id-connector/api/v1/openapi.json
+from https://FQDN/ucsschool-id-connector/api/v1/openapi.json

+1.4.2.
 Authentication#

-Only members of the group ucsschool-id-connector-admins
+Only users being member of the group ucsschool-id-connector-admins

 are allowed to access the HTTP-API.